OnlyShoky/UploadVerse/docs/cli_usage.md

 ### `video-publisher upload`

-Upload a video to platforms.
+Upload one or more videos to platforms.

 ```bash
 # Auto-detect platform based on aspect ratio